anikamorris/democraSee/anika_proposal.md

 1. Maintain efficient collaboration through clear and concise communication
 1. Achieve better understanding of Django framework
-1. Minimize git conflicts with branching
+1. Minimize git conflicts with effective use of branching

 ## Wireframes